Andrii-Radyhin/Airbus-Ship-Detection-Challenge/README.md

    **It's important to say that train.ipynb or test.ipynb are independed notebooks (need only datasets).**

-   I will explain next steps for non jupyter users, for jupyter users this step is only to add files from dir 'notebooks'.
+   I will explain next steps for non jupyter users, for jupyter users this step is only to add files from folder 'notebooks'.

    New and **final directory tree** should be like this:
 <pre>